 Hosting plans come with 110 free applications — including WordPress, Drupal, phpBB, MediaWiki, Zen Cart, Horde, and OwnCloud — which can be installed easily.
 All plans are optimized for the Joomla CMS.

-Since backups play an important role in deciding which web host to choose, you’ll want to know that Cloudy offers automatic seven-day backups.
+Since backups play an important role in deciding which web host to choose, you’ll be pleased to know that Cloudy automatically performs seven-day backups.

 Pricing and Support